Geovation/wifispy/README.md

 Select the channel you would like to sniff (here, channel 6):

-    $ airport -c6
+    $ airport channel 6

 See all the existing networks and their channels:

-    $ airport -s
+    $ airport en0 scan

 Put your card into monitor mode:

     $ sudo tcpdump -i en0 -Ic1 -py IEEE802_11

-If this has worked it will say so in `airport -I`.
+If this has worked it will say so in `airport en0 getinfo`.

 To take the card out of monitor mode: